Ngozi Anyanwu

 Recognizing that COVID is still present and affecting our communities, CFT is committed to the safety of our artists and audiences.
 Masks will be encouraged in the theater at all times, and we are offering two mask-required performances.

 In addition, affordability and accessibility remain a priority, and all tickets for this production will be on a sliding scale, with no one turned away for lack of funds.
-We are also thrilled to offer an ASL-Interpreted performance for this production in collaboration with Velvet Hands.
+We are also thrilled to offer a Haptic Tour & Audio Described performance in partnership with Gravity Access Services and an ASL-Interpreted performance in partnership with Velvet Hands.

 Mask-required performances: Sunday, April 27th at 3 PM and Thursday, May 1st at 8 PM